Infection Control: VRE Vancomycin-Resistant Enterococcus

 - Staff and visitors should wear a gown and gloves to enter the isolation room.

-- Patients on special precautions must stay in their room when possible.
+- Patients on special precautions should stay in their room when possible.
 If they have to leave the room, patients must wash their hands well and may need to wear protective clothing.
 This practice protects other patients, staff, and visitors.

 - Some health care equipment may be kept in your room for your use only.